buckaroo-it/WooCommerce/readme.txt

 == Changelog ==

-= 2.10.2 =
-- Compatibility with WooCommerce 3.6

-= 2.10.1 =
+= 2.12.0 =
-- Updated manual with explanation about new AfterPay payment method.
-(Section 4.2.4)
+ - Added new payment method: Apple Pay

+= 2.11.0 =
+ - Implemented inline creditcard options
+ - Implemented authorise and capture for creditcards
+ - Implemented Partial capture for creditcards
+ - Implemented Partial refund for all applicable payment methods

 = 2.10.0 =
 - Users can edit the giftcards available in the payment method configuration.